 - Build volume: 4×8 foot

-This is a rugged CNC router that weighs 400 pounds and is constructed with extremely durable high density polyethylene with steel supports, so it’s able to tackle tough wood projects as well as non-ferrous metals and plastics.
-This ruggedness and durability makes it a good choice for first time users looking to get into carving.
-The machine is also used by small businesses, schools and universities around the world.
+This is a rugged CNC router that weighs 400 pounds and is constructed with extremely durable high-density polyethylene with steel supports, so it’s able to tackle tough wood projects as well as non-ferrous metals and plastics.
+This ruggedness and durability make it a good choice for first-time users looking to get into carving.
+The machine is also used by small businesses, schools, and universities around the world.

 There are a range of customizable add-ons available with this 4×8 CNC machine.
 You can choose from four different spindle mounts, and you can add on a steel stand and threaded inserts for table fastening for an extra $999 and $99 respectively.
 There are also several purchase options for compatible software – the Mach 3 Control Software costs $175 and turns your PC into a CNC controller, while you can also bag a variety of Vectric CAD/CAM software from $149 to $1,995.